-When 'poor' behaviour does take place there is an expectation from children and adults alike that appropriate sanctions should be applied.
+When behaviour that is not safe, ready or respectful does take place there is an expectation from children and adults alike that appropriate sanctions should be applied.
 These are clearly understood by children and adults and are consistent across all classes, with due regard to the age and understanding of the child.
+At all times reminders should maintain the dignity of the child involved, each time maintaining the maxim 'praise in public and remind in private.'